Ascendzor/simple-message-blockchain/README.md

 Work in progress.

+##Purpose
-Purpose: To create a client in javascript of a message-blockchain for experimental and educational purposes.
+To create a client in javascript of a message-blockchain for experimental and educational purposes.

+##Progress
 * ~~let people create public&private keys~~
 * ~~let people sign transactions~~
 * ~~define block format~~ (will likely change as this project makes progress towards 1.0.0)